Knowledge Base | Level Beast

 There are a few reasons the indicator may not appear after adding it.
 Walk through these steps in order:

 1. Confirm you are on the correct ticker — NQ1!, ES1!, SPX, or QQQ.
-The indicator will not display data on unsupported instruments.

 2. Check that you are on the correct timeframe.
 Our indicators are optimized for the 1-minute and 5-minute charts during the regular session.